Battle of Thermopylae: Background

 Darius sent emissaries to all the Greek city-states in 491 BC asking for a gift of "earth and water" as tokens of their submission to him.
 Having had a demonstration of his power the previous year, the majority of Greek cities duly obliged.
 In Athens, however, the ambassadors were put on trial and then executed by throwing them in a pit; in Sparta, they were simply thrown down a well.
 This meant that Sparta was also effectively at war with Persia.
 However, in order to appease the Persian king somewhat, two Spartans were voluntarily sent to Susa for execution, in atonement for the death of the Persian heralds.

 Darius then launched an amphibious expeditionary force under Datis and Artaphernes in 490 BC, which attacked Naxos before receiving the submission of the other Cycladic Islands.
 It then besieged and destroyed Eretria.
 Finally, it moved to attack Athens, landing at the bay of Marathon, where it was met by a heavily outnumbered Athenian army.
 At the ensuing Battle of Marathon, the Athenians won a remarkable victory, which resulted in the withdrawal of the Persian army to Asia.

 The site of the battle today.
 Mount Kallidromon on the left, and the wide coastal plain formed by accretion of fluvial deposits over the centuries; the road to the right approximates the 480 BC shoreline.

 At this, Darius began raising a huge new army with which to completely subjugate Greece; however, in 486 BC, his Egyptian province revolted, indefinitely postponing any Greek expedition.
-Darius died while preparing to march on Egypt, and the throne of Persia passed to his son Xerxes I. Xerxes crushed the Egyptian revolt and quickly restarted preparations for the invasion of Greece.
+Darius died while preparing to march on Egypt, and the throne of Persia passed to his son Xerxes.
+Xerxes crushed the Egyptian revolt and quickly restarted preparations for the invasion of Greece.
 No mere expedition, this was to be a full-scale invasion supported by long-term planning, stockpiling, and conscription.
 Xerxes directed that the Hellespont be bridged to allow his army to cross to Europe, and that a canal be dug across the isthmus of Mount Athos (cutting short the route where a Persian fleet had been destroyed in 492 BC).
 These were both feats of exceptional ambition beyond any other contemporary state.
 By early 480 BC, the preparations were complete, and the army which Xerxes had mustered at Sardis marched towards Europe, crossing the Hellespont on two pontoon bridges.
-According to Herodotus, Xerxes' army was so large that, upon arriving at the banks of the Echeidorus River, his soldiers proceeded to drink it dry.
+According to Herodotus, Xerxes's army was so large that, upon arriving at the banks of the Echeidorus River, his soldiers proceeded to drink it dry.
 In the face of such imposing numbers, many Greek cities capitulated to the Persian demand for a tribute of earth and water.